Introduction to Gutenberg

 - Disabling Gutenberg on certain templates – If some of your page templates still use metaboxes, you can selectively use the classic editor on just those pages.

-- BE Disable Gutenberg – Plugin to disable Gutenberg site-wide
+- Classic Editor – Plugin to disable Gutenberg site-wide